-Figure 9-606a Extension field format

 Add the following paragraph to the end of 9.4.2.166 Fine Timing Measurement Parameters element (11md in D1.0)

 The Secure ToF Measurement field is set to 1 by an ISTA to request a secure ToF measurement exchange between an ISTA and an RSTA (see 11.22.6.3.3).
 The Secure ToF Measurement field is set to 1 by an RSTA to acknowledge a securet ToF Measurement exchange.
 Otherwise the Secure ToF Measurement field is set to 0.